 Soak in the beauty of Rottnest

-Take a swim at the beach
+Take a swim at the beach.

 Pit-stop at the Pink Lake

-Meet Rottnest quirky locals – the Quokkas
+Meet Rottnest’s quirky locals – the Quokkas

 Take a break from your Rottnest Bike Tour

-But there is much more you can do.
-You go also go a snorkelling cruise, a surfing tour, a reef and wrecks tour, segway tours are also something you can do if you don’t like walking or cycling, it’s easy and fast to get around and experience much of the island.
-A Dolphin watching tour is also a great thing if you like to see wildlife.
-I love Rottnest and have included it in my list of the top day trips from Perth.
+You can also go on a snorkelling cruise, a surfing tour, or a reef and wreck tour; segway tours are also something you can do if you don’t like walking or cycling.
+It’s easy and fast to get around and experience much of the island.
+A Dolphin watching tour is also great if you like to see wildlife.
+There are many activities and fun guided things to do on Rottnest Island.
+See our picks here below:

 More Related Articles:

-First published in 2015 – last updated in May 2020
+First published in 2015 – last updated in Jan 2023